 - Highlight points that will match the job advert or the school's requirements e.g. sports, IT, music, drama, languages.

 - Include names and contact details for two referees.

-- A covering letter is an opportunity to make a connection between you as an individual, your qualifications, interests and experience, and the particular abilities, skills and qualities that the job requires.
-It allows you to expand on details you have mentioned in your CV and may include some of the same information as a personal statement.
-A covering letter in this instance can be up to two sides in length.
+- A covering letter accompanies your CV and is an opportunity to make a connection between you as an individual, your qualifications, interests and experience, and the particular abilities, skills and qualities that the job requires.
+It is also used to demonstrate your interest in, and knowledge of, the school.
+The covering letter allows you to expand on details you have mentioned in your CV.
+This is not to be confused with the more detailed letter of application.

 - If you have already prepared a personal statement as part of your application form, only a brief covering letter is required.

 For more information, see our general advice on structuring a CV and covering letter.